munukoti97/Wumpus-World-Java-/README.md

 We have implemeted this game using if-and-else,A* algorithm,probability.

-Project in Artificial Intelligence to implement navies bayes and A* algorithms to train the AI agent.
+Project in Artificial Intelligence to implement navies bayes and A* algorithms to train the MyAgent.